 Concussions/knock-outs: the fall may be more damaging than the actual knockout.
 You'll have a headache or feel pressure in the head, and deal with temporary unconsciousness, confusion, foggy feelings, amnesia about the event, dizziness or "seeing stars", ringing ears, vomiting, and exhaustion/fatigue.
 Others watching will notice that you have large or unequally sized pupils, your speech is slurred, and you appear faint.
 Some delayed symptoms include concentration and memory fails, irritability, personality changes, sleep disturbances, psychological adjustment problems, depression, and disorder of taste and smell.

 Getting your eye poked in a fight is actually pretty serious.
-Consequences can include deep eyelid laceration (you can even get your eyelid torn away), subconjunctival hemorrhage, conjuntival laceration, corneal abrasion, acute corneal damage, lens damage, retinal detachment, and ruptured eyes (which are very bloody).
+Consequences can include deep eyelid laceration (you can even get your eyelid torn away), subconjunctival hemorrhage, conjunctival laceration, corneal abrasion, acute corneal damage, lens damage, retinal detachment, and ruptured eyes (which are very bloody).

 Head/face lacerations bleed a lot.